Finture/Flowee-BPMS-Docs/content/update/patch-level.md

 ### Oracle JDBC Driver Removed from Camunda Docker Images

-The Docker images for Camunda 7.13 no longer provide an Oracle JDBC driver out of the box.
+The Docker images for Flowee BPMS.13 no longer provide an Oracle JDBC driver out of the box.
 If you relied on this, apply the strategy outlined in https://github.com/camunda/docker-camunda-bpm-platform#database-environment-variables: Add the driver to the container and configure the database settings manually by linking the configuration file into the container.

 ## 7.13.6 to 7.13.7 / 7.12.11 to 7.12.12 / 7.11.18 to 7.11.19

 ### [Legal Note] Telemetry

 In the mentioned patches above, a telemetry functionality is introduced.
 For more information please visit the [telemetry][] page.
-Before you upgrade to a Camunda 7 Runtime version >= 7.14.0-alpha1, 7.13.7+, 7.12.12+, and 7.11.19+, or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.
+Before you upgrade to a Flowee BPMS Runtime version >= 7.14.0-alpha1, 7.13.7+, 7.12.12+, and 7.11.19+, or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.

 Camunda cannot be held responsible in the event of unauthorized installation or activation of this function.